Nuclear Medicine Technology Certification Board - Welcome - NMTCB Tucker, GA

 After being checked in at the test site, the examinee will complete a short tutorial on the computer that explains the test taking process.
 The examinee will have as much time as is needed to go through the tutorial to be certain that the process is understood.
 The candidate will then have the full time allotted for the exam.
 Test site personnel are available to assist as needed.
 A complete history file of all candidates is maintained and it is possible to verify score responses upon request within a reasonable time.

 The NMTCB Examination is offered year-round.
-The examination processing fee is $175.00.
+The examination processing fee is $200.00.
 Applications and the required fee must be received two (2) months before the desired test date.
 Application receipt dates are used to determine the beginning of the application cycle.
-Once you have been found eligible to sit for the examination, you will receive an authorization letter listing available test sites and their telephone numbers.
-You will then have a three (3) month window in which to schedule your examination.

 Once you have been found eligible to sit for the exam, you will receive a confirmation email that you need to take with you to your test.
 Please print this email and bring with you to the test site.
 If you misplace this email, you may login to the IQT site where you registered and print another copy.
 If you need to change your appointment, you may login to your account and change your appointment within the existing (3) month window you were assigned.
-Please note that if you need to reschedule an existing appointment, you will be charged a $25.00 processing fee at the time you reschedule.
+Please note that if you need to reschedule an existing appointment, you will be charged a processing fee by IQT at the time you reschedule.

 To schedule, you must follow the instructions you receive via the confirmation email.
 During the summer and fall heavy testing months, early appointment scheduling prior to your preferred date is strongly recommended.
-If a candidate fails to appear for a scheduled day and time, the candidate must reactivate his or her authorization and pay another $175.00 fee.
-If a candidate fails to make an appointment for the examination within the three (3) months, the candidate must re-activate his or her authorization and pay $87.50 to initiate another testing cycle.
+If a candidate fails to appear for a scheduled day and time, the candidate must reactivate his or her authorization and pay another $200.00 fee.
+If a candidate fails to make an appointment for the examination within the three (3) months, the candidate must re-activate his or her authorization and pay $100.00 to initiate another testing cycle.

-Example dates
+Example Dates

 Application Received Processed Testing Period